Oxford Community Schools logoPutting Students at the Center

 Putting the right people in the right positions is an important goal at Oxford.
 Many of Oxford’s administrative staff have come to the education field from pathways outside of education.
 They approach running the district similar to how managers run their companies.
 Hiring edupreneurs (i.e., entrepreneurs with a knowledge of education) or training staff to think like edupreneurs is a key component to providing the best possible education for their students.

-graduate silhouette made up of words Oxford strives to deliver a high quality, custom education to all their students.
+graduate silhouette made up of words Oxford strives to deliver a high-quality, custom education to all its students.
 Because people are the deliverers of their service, they look for individuals with high integrity and a passion for helping all kids learn.
-They seek people who are good listeners, make students feel important and want to engage, are relentless in providing the services kids need, and who go above and beyond state requirements to work with students and families.
+They seek people who are good listeners, make students feel important and want to engage, are relentless in providing the services kids need, and go above and beyond state requirements to work with students and families.

 Beyond hiring, Oxford’s professional development (PD) has grown over time to mirror their student experience and align with the district’s strategic process and Portrait of a Graduate.
 From topic interest surveys to teacher-developed and teacher-led PD to choice in learning, teachers throughout the district feel valued and get excited about learning.
 Instructional coaches assist teachers in their learning, just like a teacher would guide a student.
 The switch to learner-centered PD has strengthened their commitment to personalizing learning for students.